Superbad: The Lost King of The Kronk

 - Emanuel Steward

 The two embarked on a daily routine, travelling to the Kronk together and training downstairs for hours.
 Bernard flourished under Emanuel's brilliant tutelage.
 He was a quiet child, blessed with lightning hand-speed and thunderous power.
 A year later, his amateur debut drew gasps of amazement and sent a shockwave rippling through the local amateur club circuit.
-His second bout confirmed the rumours.
+His second bout confirmed the rumour.

 By the age of 12, Bernard Mays was headlining shows and tournaments nationwide.
 Lithe and naturally athletic, he routinely overwhelmed opponents with a thrilling blend of poise, guile, speed and effortless power.
 His name on a poster guaranteed a capacity crowd, anywhere.
 Everybody wanted to see the young sensation - they called him 'Superbad'.
 Hardened fight connoisseurs compared him to a young Joe Louis.